 CRR affects the level of liquidity in the country’s economy and as such, has a direct bearing on inflation.
 You can think of CRR as one of the faucets the RBI has to control the supply of money in the economy.

 RBI can raise CRR to curb inflation, thus reducing the lending capacity of a bank.
 With less loans, there is less money flowing through the economy and less pressure on inflation.

 CRR is calculated as a percentage of the bank’s NDTL, that is, net demand and time liabilities.

-- Demand liabilities such as current deposits, DDs, cash certificates, etc
+- Demand liabilities such as current deposits, Demand Drafts, cash certificates, etc.

 - Time liabilities such as FDs, gold deposits, cash certificates, etc